-- (ii) Whether the FCO formulates emergency response policies, etc. including a BCP to recover their operations as soon as possible and continue their operations even in the event of an emergency, and periodically reviews them. - (iii) Whether the BCP, etc. aims to resume the operation of the indispensable information system within two hours from system halt (to resume processing with a backup system immediately) and to complete settlement on the same day on which the fault occurred. - (iv) Whether the FCO has developed a control environment for promptly making a report to Banks Division I, Supervisory Bureau of the FSA and making relevant organizations within the FCO work closely with each other if an emergency has arisen or if the possibility of an emergency has been recognized. - (v) Whether the FCO has established a backup center while taking geographic factors into account as a safety measure to prepare against emergencies.
-Whether the FCO backs up business data in a timely manner and periodically conducts drills such as switching over to the backup center. - (vi) Whether the FCO has considered measures assuming the possibility of electricity supply, communication lines, public transport and other social infrastructures coming to a halt.
+- (ii) Whether the FCO formulates emergency response policies, etc., including a BCP, to recover their operations as soon as possible and continue their operations even in the event of an emergency, and periodically reviews them.
+In particular, whether the FCO clarifies its decision-making system in crises. - (iii) Whether the board of directors clearly defines the roles and responsibilities for addressing an emergency and endorses the CO's operational risk-management framework in the case of formulating and significantly changing the emergency response policies, etc. - (iv) Whether the BCP, etc. aims to resume the operation of the indispensable information system within two hours from system halt (to resume processing with a backup system immediately) and to complete settlement on the same day on which the fault occurred. - (v) Whether the FCO has developed a control environment for promptly making a report to Banks Division I, Supervisory Bureau of the FSA and making relevant organizations within the FCO work closely with each other if an emergency has arisen or if the possibility of an emergency has been recognized. - (vi) Whether the FCO has established a backup center while taking geographic factors into account as a safety measure to prepare against emergencies.
+Whether the FCO backs up business data in a timely manner and periodically conducts drills such as switching over to the backup center. - (vii) Whether the FCO has considered measures assuming the possibility of electricity supply, communication lines, public transport and other social infrastructures coming to a halt.